 2nd generation (GM D2XX) | 2018-Present |

 Why bother with generations?
 Simple – they’re game-changers.
-Each new generation often brings substantial improvements in technology, safety, and performance.
-Knowing these shifts can be the difference between driving off in your dream SUV and ending up with a model that’s stuck in the past.
+Each fresh generation often brings significant enhancements in technology, safety, and performance.
+Knowing these shifts can be the difference between driving off in your ideal SUV and ending up with a model that’s stuck in the past.

 Table of ContentsShow